Today is a historic day

 Most of the population doesn’t remember dogs being set on blacks, lynchings or segregated schools, restaurants and even water fountains.

 A whole segment of our society was denigrated daily until Dr. King and his followers pursued the “dream” of a society where everyone was treated equally.
 They endured the attack dogs, beatings, jailings and even murders until society as a whole couldn’t stomach the treatment anymore.

 In truth, Dr. King’s nonviolent approach and stubborn civility shamed white society into finally treating fellow citizens as human beings.

-And, today Barack Obama will lead the celebration of Dr. King's life.
+And, today Barack Obama will lead the celebration of Dr. King’s life.
 President Barack Obama.
-In his second term as the leader of the free world.
+Beginning his second term as the leader of the free world.